Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 = Control Flow and the CFG <ch-control-flow>

 In the previous chapter, we defined the syntax of IMP using an Abstract Syntax Tree (AST).
-While ASTs are great for parsing, they are awkward for analysis.
+While ASTs are excellent for representing the *structure* of code (how it is written), they are often awkward for analyzing its *behavior* (how it executes).

-To analyze how a program executes, we need a *Control Flow Graph* (CFG).
+To analyze a program, we need to view it not as a hierarchy of statements, but as a network of possible execution paths.
+This representation is called the *Control Flow Graph* (CFG).

+#insight-box[
+  *Analogy:* Think of an AST as a *Table of Contents* for a book --- it shows the hierarchy of chapters and sections.
+  A CFG is like a *Flowchart* or a *Road Map* --- it shows how you can navigate from one point to another.
+]

 == From AST to CFG

-An AST is hierarchical (a tree).
-Execution is sequential and sometimes cyclic (loops).
+An AST is recursive and hierarchical.
+Execution, however, is sequential (step-by-step) and sometimes cyclic (loops).
-A CFG flattens the hierarchy into a graph where:
+A CFG "flattens" the recursive structure into a graph.

+#definition(title: "Control Flow Graph")[
+  A *Control Flow Graph* $G = (V, E)$ consists of:
-- *Nodes* are Basic Blocks (sequences of instructions).
+  - *Nodes* $V$: Basic Blocks (sequences of straight-line code).
-- *Edges* represent control flow (jumps and branches).
+  - *Edges* $E$: Control flow transitions (jumps, branches) between blocks.
+]

-=== The MiniVerifier CFG
+=== The Basic Block

-Standard CFGs group instructions into *Basic Blocks*.
+The fundamental unit of a CFG is the *Basic Block*.

+#definition(title: "Basic Block")[
-A basic block is a sequence of instructions with a single entry and single exit.
+  A *Basic Block* is a maximal sequence of instructions with:
-Control flow only happens at the end of a block (the *terminator*).
+  1. *Single Entry*: Control can only enter at the first instruction.
+  2. *Single Exit*: Control can only leave from the last instruction.
+]

+Inside a basic block, execution is simple: if the first instruction executes, the second one *must* execute next, and so on, until the end.
+There are no jumps *into* the middle or *out* of the middle of a block.

+=== The MiniVerifier CFG Structure

+In our Rust implementation, we represent the CFG as a collection of blocks, identified by unique integers (`BlockId`).

 ```rust
 type BlockId = usize;